Hi, I'm Jennette!

 Sidewalk Days, Foothill Village SLC, UT, 3rd place 2013

 Do you take free art requests?
 No, I only take paid commissions.
 Just because I say I'm a "freelance" artist doesn't mean my services are free.
 All that means is that I work independently, not for any business or corporation.
-This is a real JOB and BUSINESS that I take very seriously.
+This is a real BUSINESS that I take very seriously.
 I am also a stay at home mother, so my time is limited.
-If I must take time away from my family, I want to be properly compensated financially (just like any job really).
+If I must take time away from my family, I want to be properly compensated financially (just like any job).

 Can I use your artwork for reference?
 Yes, I am totally okay with this!
 The only thing I ask is that you ask permission first (out of courtesy), and credit back to me.
+Please don't blatantly trace my works.
+Be original and recreate it on your own.
+Please share your works when you're done!

 Can I feature your artwork?
 YES PLEASE!
-Exposure of an artists art is so important, and I'm always honored that people will go out of their way to showcase my art to their friends and family.
+Exposure of an artist's art is so important, and I'm always honored that people will go out of their way to showcase my art to their friends and family.
 You can feature my art on any form of social media, but please, if you do, credit back to the image or at the very least my website or deviantART profile.
-That way people know where to find the originals. :)
+That way people know where to find the originals.

 Can you teach me how to draw?
 Not personally, but I can give you some advise!
 Use references and practice practice practice!
 It might seem like a cop-out, but that's literally how its done.
 Whatever you want to draw, you gotta find a reference, practice, reference, practice, and on and on...
 There is no secret recipe!

-Why don't you draw anthro art anymore?
+Why don't you draw werewolf/anthro art anymore?
 My most frequently asked question, and the answer is simple: I lost the passion for it.
 I started out my artwork career doing nothing but werewolves and anthros.
 As much fun as I had at the time, it got old real quick and I wanted to move on to many different art forms.
-I will still occasionally dabble in some anthro, but I want a clean slate from that life and I'm much happier now drawing in mediums that I love!
+I will still occasionally dabble in some anthro, but I want a clean slate from that life and I'm much happier now drawing subjects that I love!